mitchellh/libssh2-ruby/README.md

 people who made [cURL](http://curl.haxx.se/).

 **Project status:** Alpha.
 Much of the library is still not yet done, and proper cross-platform testing has not been done.
+However, the library itself is functional, and everything in this README should work.

 ## Motivation